UK Doctors’ Titles Explained

 When applying with IMG Connect you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
 We\'ll support you with:

-Contract and offer negotiations for salary, relocation packages, tenure, and more
+• Contract and offer negotiations for salary, relocation packages, tenure and more

-COS and Visa Application support, if applicable
+• Document gathering and checking COS and Visa Application support if applicable

-Family support for finding schools and any other aspects of pastoral care
+• Travel Arrangements Family support for finding schools and any other aspects of pastoral care

-An NHS specialist cancer centre in Lancashire and South Cumbria is looking for a Consultant in Medical Oncology with an interest in upper and lower GI cancers.
-The oncology department comprises a team of 8 consultants and is supported by a large team of middle grade doctors.
+An NHS acute hospital in the South East is looking for a Specialist Acute Physician with an interest in Same Day Emergency Care and Ambulatory Medicine.
+The Acute Internal Medicine department comprises a team of 13 consultants and is supported by a large team of middle grade doctors.
+This Acute Medicine job is open to both international applications and UK-based doctors, though those with European Specialist or MRCP (UK) qualifications are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.